pmoris/miles-subgraph-miner/README.md

 Note that, by default, the tool runs as a the root user inside the container.
 On some systems this could lead to permission issues when trying to access the output files.
 To circumvent this issue, the docker container should be run with an additional flag that specifies the UID of the host user: `--user="$(id -u):$(id -g)"`.

-## How to use MULES
+## How to use MILES

 ### Quick start

-    java -jar mules-subgraph-miner.jar --graph graph_file \
+    java -jar miles-subgraph-miner.jar --graph graph_file \
     --labels label_file --interest nodes_of_interest_file --output output_file

 ### Input files